ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

     CORE_PEER_ADDRESS=peer0.unitedmarbles.com:7051

 **Step 8.2:** Try this command to list the chaincodes installed on the peer.
-It will return an empty list, as you haven\'t yet installed any chaincode on any of the peers:
+It will return an empty list, as you haven't yet installed any chaincode on any of the peers:

     root@acd1f96d8807:/opt/gopath/src/github.com/hyperledger/fabric/peer# peer chaincode list --installed